unionai-oss/sagemaker-agent-examples/stable_diffusion_on_triton/README.md

-# Deploy Stable Diffusion on AWS SageMaker using Triton
+# Deploy Stable Diffusion Using Triton Inference Server on AWS SageMaker